 The real secret behind Mexico’s charm, though, is its people.
 Friendly, caring, helpful and fun loving, they will welcome and warm the heart of anyone they meet.

-The London-based Legatum Institute ranked Mexico sixty-seventh out of 142 countries on its latest Prosperity Index, which considers economy, governance, opportunity, health, safety and security, personal freedom and social capital.
+The London-based Legatum Institute ranked Mexico sixty-first out of 149 countries on its latest Prosperity Index, which considers economy, governance, opportunity, health, safety and security, personal freedom and social capital.

 Mexico offers a vast range of things to do and places to see.
 In the large cities, cultural activities like opera, symphony, world-class museums, art galleries and top-rated restaurants are plentiful.
 Professional sports, horse racing and other spectator events are also part of the urban offering.